-Early in 1825, the Illinois Legislature created a new county here and named it Adams for John Quincy Adams, who became president at that time.
-A commission named the existing village as county seat, calling it Quincy, also for the president.
-To complete the use of his name, legend says that the public square was called “John’s Square.”
+Quincy was named after President John Quincy Adams.
+Early in 1825, the Illinois Legislature created a new county in West Central Illinois and named it Adams.
+A commission named the existing village as county seat, calling it Quincy, and to complete the use of his name, the public square was called “John’s Square.”

-Quincy was incorporated as a town in 1834 and as a city in 1840.
+Visitors called Quincy “a gem of a city.”
 Flour and saw mills flourished, for the fertile soil yielded excellent crops of grain; game was abundant; oak, hickory and walnut timber came in quantity from the forests that were cut down to make way for the expanding community; and trade flourished.
-From these conditions came the nickname “The Gem City.”
+That nickname, “The Gem City,” is still reflected in our community today in company names, television and radio station call letters, and our summer collegiate league baseball team.

-As a river town, Quincy was important as a stop for travelers and as a business and political center.
-In 1860, John Wood became the 12th Governor of Illinois.
-Also, from this district, Stephen Douglas was elected to the Congress and later to the Senate.
-Here in John’s Square (now known as Washington Park), on October 13, 1858, the sixth of the famous Lincoln-Douglas debates was held.
-More than 15,000 people are said to have crowded the square to hear Lincoln draw from Douglas the admission that he favored permitting the states to settle the question of slavery within their borders, a statement which won election to the Senate for Douglas, but two years later went far toward electing Lincoln to the presidency.
+On October 13, 1858, as the country was still grappling with the question of slavery, the sixth of the famous Lincoln-Douglas debates was held in John’s Square, which is now Washington Park.
+More than 15,000 people are said to have crowded the square to hear Lincoln draw from Douglas the admission that he favored permitting the states to settle the question of slavery within their borders, a position that won election to the Senate for Douglas, but two years later went far toward electing Lincoln to the presidency.

-With the advent of railroads in Illinois, the center of activity swung away from the river, but while other cities have surpassed it in size, Quincy remains the largest city in an area of 100 miles in all directions and retains its sturdy independence.
-In addition to the Burlington, the Wabash Railroad also serves Quincy.
-Ten miles east of the city is Quincy Regional Airport Baldwin Field, Quincy’s Class 4 municipal airport, named for Tom Baldwin, a native Quincyan and pioneer balloonist and parachutist, through whose efforts the parachute was developed.
+With the advent of railroads in Illinois, the center of activity swung away from the river, but while other cities have surpassed it in size, Quincy remains the largest city in an area of 100 miles in all directions and has positioned itself as the regional retail and medical hub for a population of more than 250,000 residents.